 Favorite Products After Flying

-- Extra Magnesium - I pack a few extra magnesium pills to take the day of and evening of my travel day.
+- Extra Magnesium - I pack a few extra magnesium pills to take the day and evening of my travel day.
 Magnesium glycinate is a favorite because it’s easily absorbed by your body, and less likely to cause the laxative effect that one might get with magnesium citrate.
 A definite plus when traveling!

 - Ancient Minerals Magnesium Chloride Flakes and Magnesium Lotion with Melatonin.
 They nearly always get flagged by TSA who probably think I’m transporting something nefarious, but it’s acceptable to fly with.
 The flakes are great to take a bath with when you first get in.
 Quiet the mind, relax and center yourself in your environment.
 If you don't want to hassle with the flakes, the lotion is a great alternative.
 It contains melatonin so if you're dealing with time changes, it will help you sleep.